gzalo/gzalo.com/content/articles/sdl.en.md

 	}
 ```

-We force the window to redraw, and wait some time to avoid hogging the CPU.
+We force the window to redraw and wait some time to avoid hogging the CPU.

 ```c
 	ofstream of("output.txt");